bitsofcotton/p2/README.md

     p f <dimension>
     # input vector stream to serial stream
     p h
-    # input vector stream to pgm graphics output
+    # input vector stream to pgm graphics output or its reverse
-    p P
-    # input vector stream to harden PRNG part
-    p e
+    p P-?

      *** multi process call part ***
     # do double prediction on same input
     p D <command set 0> <command set 1>
-    # do each of all column input prediction parallel, take output column 0 each.
+    # do each of all column input prediction parallel, take output column 0.
     p H <command>
     # do each of all column input prediction parallel, take output column 0 as a prediction value, prediction average * input stream average output.
     p @ <command>